 Are you interested in society and the inner workings of humanity?
 Social science is the study of social relationships, structures and issues.
-Make your mark by crafting strategies and solutions to various social challenges, develop your cultural understanding, ethical awareness and knowledge of the constructs that make the world go round.
+Make your mark on the world by crafting strategies and solutions to various social challenges, develop your cultural understanding, ethical awareness and knowledge of the constructs that make the world go round.
 Pursue what interests you and choose your specialisation from 11 diverse areas of study.
 This degree empowers you to design and determine your own future.
 Explore the exciting complexities of the social world in which we exist.

-Honours: Available as an additional year (or part-time eqv) to students based on merit.
+Available as an additional year (or part-time eqv) to students based on merit.

-If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes: visit the University of Newcastle website.
+If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.

-If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission: visit the University of Newcastle website.
+If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission.

-If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree: visit the University of Newcastle website.
+If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree.

 If you have already successfully undertaken relevant study at another higher education institution or from the TAFE/VET sector, you may be granted credit on enrolment in a program.
 This is in addition to using that study to help determine your rank and eligibility to enter a program at the University of Newcastle.
-Visit the University of Newcastle website.

 Courses are added and cancelled throughout the admissions year and course details are subject to change.
-Check the course search on the UAC website or the My UAC app regularly throughout the 2019–20 admissions period.
+Check the UAC course search regularly.

 Review of programs

 The academic content of all programs is subject to routine review.
-For up-to-date details, visit the University of Newcastle website.
+For up-to-date details, visit University of Newcastle degrees.